Antonio da Correggio: Mythological series

 Jupiter and Io (c.
-1531) typifies the unabashed eroticism, radiance, and cool, pearly colors associated with Correggio's best work.
+1531, Kunsthistorisches Museum Vienna) typifies the unabashed eroticism, radiance, and cool, pearly colors associated with Correggio's work.

 Aside from his religious output, Correggio conceived a now-famous set of paintings depicting the Loves of Jupiter as described in Ovid's Metamorphoses.
 The voluptuous series was commissioned by Federico II Gonzaga of Mantua, probably to decorate his private Ovid Room in the Palazzo Te.
 However, they were given to the visiting Holy Roman Emperor Charles V and thus left Italy within years of their completion.

 Leda and the Swan – acquired by Frederick the Great in 1753; now in Staatliche Museen of Berlin – is a tumult of incidents: in the centre Leda straddles a swan, and on the right, a shy but satisfied maiden.
 Danaë, now in Rome's Borghese Gallery, depicts the maiden as she is impregnated by a curtain of gilded divine rain.
 Her lower torso semi-obscured by sheets, Danae appears more demure and gleeful than Titian's 1545 version of the same topic, where the rain is more accurately numismatic.
 The picture once called Antiope and the Satyr is now correctly identified as Venus and Cupid with a Satyr.

 Ganymede Abducted by the Eagle depicts the young man aloft in literal amorous flight.
 Some have interpreted the conjunction of man and eagle as a metaphor for the evangelist John; however, given the erotic context of this and other paintings, this seems unlikely.
 This painting and its partner, the masterpiece of Jupiter and Io, are in Kunsthistorisches Museum of Vienna.
 Ganymede Abducted by the Eagle, one of the four mythological paintings commissioned by Federico II Gonzaga, is a proto-Baroque work due to its depiction of movement, drama, and diagonal compositional arrangement.